-7. Buy local
+7. Buy Local

 More than a passing food trend, buying locally grown food is actually better for you!
 Fresh produce starts to lose its nutrient value as soon as it’s harvested.
 Shopping at a farmer’s market also helps preserve local farms that might otherwise have to be sold to make room for development.

-It’s good for your body, mind and the environment.
+Walking is good for your body, mind and the environment.
 If you don’t live within walking distance from your job, try carpooling with coworkers or using public transport.
 Biking is another great solution.
 If you don’t own a bike, try out a bike sharing service.

-9. Bring a bag
+9. Bring A Bag

 When you go shopping, bring a reusable tote to carry your groceries or other items after making purchases.
 This reduces the number of plastic and paper bags discarded after a shopping trip.

-10. Save electricity
+10. Save Electricity